Hire Those with More Experience than you

 Feedback is a two-way street

 You as a manager should be constantly focused on how to improve how your team communicates and works together, and working on how to help them improve processes and services overall.
-360-degree feedback is a great way to do this because it draws direct feedback from various levels of an organization, peers, managers, and even and business partners.
+360-degree feedback is a great way to do this because it draws direct feedback from various levels of an organization, peers, managers, and even clients and business partners.
 A manager sitting down one-on-one only once a year for employee performance appraisals is really an utterly absurd activity, particularly for the rapidly changing world of a startup.
 Yes, having an official annual check-in isn’t bad (though quarterly is better,) but employee feedback should be continual and, whenever possible, written down.

 Find a system that works for you and your team to facilitate these feedback sessions, whether it’s in retrospectives at marked stages in a project, client surveys, or simply a Happiness Door.
 Ask for feedback and work together to find solutions.